-Reformation Day: A Celebration of Heroism for 445 Years!
+Reformation Day: A Celebration of Heroism for Over 450 Years!

 Are you as surprised as we were to find out that Reformation Day has been celebrated as a holiday in the church since at least 1567?
 We were delighted to find out that rather than sanitizing a holiday that celebrated death, our enemy, we could enjoy a holiday to remember true heroism — a man who faced death and thereby opened the door for many to find life!

 Martin Luther was a young German law student when he underwent a remarkable religious conversion.
 Taking a bolt of lightning as a warning from God, he left the university and entered the Augustinian order as a monk.
 From there, his restless search for peace with God led him to the Bible, then a doctorate in theology, then a teaching position with the tiny University of Wittenberg in German Saxony.

 Attempting to address certain abuses in the medieval Catholic Church, the young Dr. Luther posted a challenge to other scholars to debate a number of practices he questioned.
 On October 31, 1517, he nailed the notice to the door of the university church, a common practice itself since the broad heavy doors were routinely used as bulletin boards.
 He chose the Eve of All Saint’s Day, or All Hallow’s Eve, to post the theses because that was a festival day which would see the church full of the scholars he wanted to discuss these things with.
 The list of propositions known as “The 95 Theses” lit a firestorm of controversy that quickly spread across Germany and central Europe.
 Luther had attracted the attention not only of academics and churchmen like himself, but the wrath of Pope Leo X and the Holy Roman Emperor, Charles V, as well!